damonallison/notes/linux/dnf.md

 # Cleans out caches, metadata, and packages
 $ dnf clean all

+# Verify the local packagedb
+$ dnf check

 # Download and caches (in binary format) metadata for all known repos.
 $ dnf makecache

 # Removes all leaf packages which are not referenced and originally installed
 # as a dependency to another package.

+# Remove any "leaf" packages no longer used.
-$ dnf autoremove
+$ dnf autoremove -v

-// Check the local packagedb, producing any problems it finds.
-$ dnf check
 ```

 ## Updating